 Make small incisions all over the lamb and stud each with a piece of garlic or anchovy.
 Season the leg well with salt and freshly ground black pepper.

 Heat a large pan over a high heat, add 1 tsp olive oil and fry the leg of lamb until browned all over.

 Put the chopped onions, carrots, celery, bay leaf and thyme into a roasting tray.
 Place the browned lamb on top.

 Deglaze the pan in which the lamb was cooked with a splash of water, scraping up all the browned bits, and pour in the roasting tray.
 Roast in the oven for about an hour (the internal temperature will be 55C for rare and 60-65 for medium).

 When cooked to your liking, remove the lamb from the oven, cover with foil and set aside in a warm place.

 To make the jus, place the roasting tray on the hob and heat until the juices are bubbling or the pan is hot.
 Add the white wine and simmer until the volume of the liquid is reduced by two-thirds.
 Add the stock simmer until reduced by half.

 Strain the sauce through a sieve into a clean pan.
 Add the mint vinegar and whisk in the butter until it is completely melted and the sauce is velvety.
 Finish with chopped mint.
 Transfer to a warmed jug to serve.

-Carve the lamb into thin slices and serve with the mint sauce and roasted vegetables.
+Carve the lamb into slices, and serve with roast potatoes and seasonal vegetables.